neondatabase/website/content/docs/guides/logical-replication-fivetran.md

     For instructions, see [Configure IP Allow](/docs/manage/projects#configure-ip-allow).
 You'll need to do this before you can validate your connection in the next step.
 If you are not using Neon's **IP Allow** feature, you can skip this step.

 1. Click **Save & Test**.
-Fivetran tests and validates our connection to your database.
+Fivetran tests and validates the connection to your database.
 Upon successful completion of the setup tests, you can sync your data using Fivetran.

-    During the test, Fivetran will fetch the TLS certificate and ask you to confirm the certificate chain.
+    During the test, Fivetran fetches the TLS certificate and asks you to confirm the certificate chain.
 Neon uses certificates published by Let's Encrypt.
-You can verify the certificate chain by selecting the Neon domain, which will look similar to this: `CN =*.us-east-2.aws.neon.tech`.
-The will differ depending on the region where you set up your Neon project.
+You can verify the certificate chain by selecting the Neon domain, which looks similar to this: `CN =*.us-east-2.aws.neon.tech`.
+The domain region will differ depending on the region where you set up your Neon project.

     ![Fivetran confirm certificate chain](/docs/guides/fivetran_cert_chain.png)

-    When the connect test is completed, you should see an **All connection tests passed!** message in Fivetran, as shown below:
+    When the connection test is completed, you should see an **All connection tests passed!** message in Fivetran, as shown below:

     ![Fivetran all connections passed message](/docs/guides/fivetran_connection_test.png)

 1. Click **Continue**.
-1. On the **Select Data to Sync** page, review the connector schema and select columns to block or hash.
+1. On the **Select Data to Sync** page, review the connector schema and select any columns you want to block or hash.

     ![Fivetran select data to sync page](/docs/guides/fivetran_select_data.png)